alwinwoo/alwinwoo.github.io/pages/learning.md

 ## What I Want to Learn

-To build up my profession and vocation areas, these are the areas that I need to work on:
+To build up my profession and vocation areas, these are the areas that I need to continue working on:

 1. Public Speaking
 2. Facilitation